DataDrivenDNA/FileToClipboardTool/README.md

 ## Installation

-1. Ensure you have Python 3.x installed
+1. **Ensure you have Python 3.x installed**

-2. Install required dependencies:
+2. **(Optional) Set Up a Virtual Environment**

+    Setting up a virtual environment is recommended to manage dependencies and avoid conflicts with other Python projects.

+    ```bash
+    # Create a virtual environment named 'venv'
+    python -m venv venv

+    # Activate the virtual environment
+    # On Windows:
+    venv\Scripts\activate

+    # On Unix or MacOS:
+    source venv/bin/activate
+    ```

+3. **Install required dependencies:**

     ```bash
     pip install tkinterdnd2